theredfish/blog/posts/new-workstation.md

 - Virtualization
 - Running games (mine or AA/AAA games)

-And all of these tasks must be able to run concurrently.
+And most of these tasks must be able to be performed simultaneously.

 ## The workstation

-I will update this section with the final build once it's done!
+I will update this section with some pictures of my installationonce it's finished!
 Here are the different parts:

 - **Motherboard**: Asus ROG Strix X670E-E, PCIe 5, Wifi 6E
 - **CPU**: AMD Ryzen™ 9 7950X Processeur 16-core (32 threads),  PCIe 5, 5.7 GHz